Hypercubers/hypercubing.xyz/docs/faq.md

 - [Octachoroux](/methods/3x3x3x3/octachoroux.md) (4D Roux)

 As of 2024, 3-Block is the most popular speedsolving method and what's used in the world record, but CFOP is also competitive.

-### How do I start learning to solve 4D puzzles?

-First, download [Hyperspeedcube](https://ajfarkas.dev/hyperspeedcube/) or MC4D and start experimenting with the 3^4^!
-Try to solve one-move scrambles and keep practicing that until you're comfortable.
-Once you can solve one-move scrambles with ease, pick a [method](/methods/index.md) to learn.

 ### Why not start with the physical 2×2×2×2?